Peaceful Divorce and Amicable Divorce Without Court

 How does Accelerated Mediation work?

-Attention is focused on identifying the needs and interests of each party, developing options for mutual gain and identifying objective criteria for completing the agreement.
-Parties may wish to confer with during the process to clarify and resolve any issues that may arise during the mediation.
-The mediation concludes when the parties have reached agreement.
-A draft document is prepared which the parties and/or the parties’ attorneys finalize.
-The final document is filed by an attorney upon whom both spouses have agreed.
-Once the Marital Settlement Agreement has been filed you will observe the legal “waiting period” in your state and then your divorce will be final.
-And with this finality you will be ready to move forward to the next exciting phase of your life.
+Attention is focused on identifying the needs and interests of each party, developing options for mutual gain, and identifying objective criteria for completing the agreement.
+Parties may wish to confer with the mediator in between sessions to clarify and resolve any issues that may arise during the mediation.
+The mediation concludes when the parties have reached an agreement.

 “Thanks; I talked to her late last night, and it actually went very well.
 Both of us were able to clear the air and say things that we needed to say.
 Then we were able to move on, talk about what we have both been doing the past month for fun.
 It went better than I could have expected.
 It was weird when finished we had such a better understanding, and know each other better than we ever have.
 This is the best things have been since we were both first married; thanks again for everything.”
 JA, Los Angeles CA